Parent's Review of CLIC in

 What advice would you give to someone considering enrolling their child in this school?

-Try to go elsewhere
+Try to go to another school

 Expat Health Insurance